 Evaluation of training is a continuous ongoing process.
-At the conclusion of sustained training, participants will complete the online follow-up evaluation survey provided in the Professional Growth System (PGS).
-The surveys are also monitored by the district to determine the need for further training.
-(Professional Development System, Appendix D)
+At the conclusion of sustained training, participants will complete the online follow-up evaluation survey provided in MyPD.
+Surveys are created by the district departments using the guidelines below to ensure the evaluation is meaningful to the training.
+The surveys are also monitored by the district departments to determine the need for further training.
 Documentation includes evaluation of the impact and/or fidelity of implementation of the professional development:

-• Changes in instructional or learning environment practices implemented in the classroom or directly with students(observed or measured impact on educator proficiency through the district's instructional or school leader evaluation system indicators, components, and/or domains, and/or delilberate practice or PDP growth targets, and/or district or school level processes for tracking student progress
+Changes in instructional or learning environment practices implemented in the classroom or directly with students(observed or measured impact on educator proficiency through the district's instructional or school leader evaluation system indicators, components, and/or domains, and/or delilberate practice or PDP growth targets, and/or district or school level processes for tracking student progress

-- Changes in instructional leadership or faculty development practices (observed or measured impact on leader proficiency, faculty or students) - Changes in student services/support practices - Other changes in practices supporting effective implementation of job responsibilities (observed or measured impact on specific job responsibilities) - Fidelity of Implementation of the professional learning process (where impact on the job is not or cannot be observed or measured, evaluation is on alignment of actual training/development with planned high quality professional learning design and specific learning objective(s) - Changes in observed educator proficiency in implementing targeted state standards or initiatives (e.g.FEAPS practices, Principal Leadership Standards, PD Evaluation Protocol Standards, MTSS) - Changes in observed educator proficiency in practices that occur generally without students present (e.g. lesson design, collegial team learning processes, problem solving processes, needs assessments, data analysis, sharing practices with colleagues)
+- Changes in instructional leadership or faculty development practices (observed or measured impact on leader proficiency, faculty or students) - Changes in student services/support practices - Other changes in practices supporting effective implementation of job responsibilities (observed or measured impact on specific job responsibilities) - Fidelity of Implementation of the professional learning process (where impact on the job is not or cannot be observed or measured, evaluation is on alignment of actual training/development with planned high quality professional learning design and specific learning objective(s) - Changes in observed educator proficiency in implementing targeted state standards or initiatives (e.g. FEAPS practices, Principal Leadership Standards, PD Evaluation Protocol Standards, MTSS) - Changes in observed educator proficiency in practices that occur generally without students present (e.g. lesson design, collegial team learning processes, problem solving processes, needs assessments, data analysis, sharing practices with colleagues)